swcarpentry/shell-novice/_episodes/01-intro.md

 2. Executes (or "evaluates" it)
 3. Prints the output

-and then prints the prompt and waits for you to enter another command.
+and then print the prompt and wait for a new command.

 ### The Shell

 A shell is a program like any other.
-What's special about it is that its job is to run other programs rather than to do calculations itself.
+However, the shell is special because its job is to run other programs rather than to do calculations itself.
-The most popular Unix shell is Bash, the Bourne Again SHell
+The most popular Unix shell is Bash, the Bourne Again Shell
 (so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.